djradon/public-notes/blogs.the-old-man-in-the-cave.2025-06-20-code-was-flowing.md

 I was assuming that an identifier should be co-located with at least some data that uses it.
 You see this on ontology websites all the time: the IRIs used to identify ontology terms, when copied into a browser address bar, return semantic data about that thing. (see also [[proj.tomitc.drafts.solving-httprange-14]])

 Another, smaller note: I should've used “intelligible” instead of “legible” when I was talking about what we should expect for an identifiable thing from its namespace and name.
 To me intelligibility implies legibility, i.e., the ability for humans to read it easily.
-But and identifier should also provide the ability to conecptualize a thing.
+But an identifier should also provide the ability to conecptualize a thing.

 ## Where I Got Stuck